StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 ### Proxy System

 A dynamic proxy system enables:
-- Consistent interface regardless of the underlying data store
-- Property change tracking with the `TrackChangeAttribute`
 - Automatic enforcement of read-only protection for data that should not be modified
-- Thread-safe property access with semaphore-based synchronization
 - Command objects that become read-only after execution to prevent reuse

 ### BaseItem and IBaseItem